5 essential finance team objectives for success in 2025

 If you’re not already, your team should:

-• Automate tedious, repetitive processes
+• Leverage AI and automation for tedious, repetitive processes

 • Build policies into systems, so employees can follow them organically

-• Free other teams to do their best work
+• Free other teams to do their best work while maintaining control

 • Move away from policing and become a better business partner